techieeliot/gcc-web-design-co/src/content/blog/deploying-nextjs-netlify.md

 - **Continuous deployment:** Your Git commits automatically bloom into live deployments.
 - **Global CDN:** Your site is served from servers around the globe, ensuring speedy delivery.
 - **Serverless functions:** Built-in support for API routes lets you extend your app effortlessly.
-- **Deploy previews:** Every pull request gets a preview—like sampling a new blueberry variety before harvesting.
+- **Deploy previews:** Every pull request gets a preview—like sampling blueberry cobbler fresh out of the oven.
 - **Integrated forms & split testing:** Built-in tools for modern analytics and user engagement.

 ## Prerequisites